 Student Organizations

-Student Chapter of the American Veterinary Medical Association (SCAVMA)
+Student American Veterinary Medical Association (SAVMA)

-SCAVMA serves the student body in several different capacities.
-They represent the national AVMA organization and publicize the benefits of AVMA membership for the profession.
+The Student Chapter of the American Veterinary Medical Association serves the student body in several different capacities.
+It represents the national AVMA and publicizes the benefits of AVMA membership for the profession.
 The majority of their energies are directed toward operating a student government that addresses the needs of the College's students.
-The student government acts to identify and resolve any problems that may exist between the student body and the administration to continually improve the quality of veterinary education.
-Class representatives and students elected to the curriculum committee are SCAVMA officers, and are essential for ironing out wrinkles that exist either in the content or administration of a particular course.
-SCAVMA also augments the education of the student body by sponsoring lectures.
-SCAVMA's Special Topics in Veterinary Medicine lectures are offered on a monthly basis (in the evenings), permitting students to learn from a clinician in a non-classroom setting.
-Also, SCAVMA organizes social events for the whole school to attend, such as the Fall and Spring Picnics, the long-standing traditional Halloween Party, and several Happy Hours per semester.
-SCAVMA membership is encouraged school-wide.
-The benefits are numerous and far outweigh the yearly dues.
+The student government acts to identify and resolve any problems that may exist between the student body and the administration and aims to continually improve the quality of veterinary education.
+SAVMA organizes social events for the whole school to attend, such as the Fall and Spring Picnics, the Auction to send students to SAVMA symposium, and receptions for the Dance Collective Showcase and Misster Cornell.

 American Association of Bovine Practitioners (AABP)